ivorscott/blog2/content/posts/2019-12-28-ultimate-go-development-with-docker.md

 FROM base as dev
 ```

-To preform live reloading and debugging we need to leverage two packages: CompileDaemon and delve.
-Let's make sure they are only downloaded within the development stage because we don't need them in production.
+To preform live reloading and debugging we need to leverage two packages: [CompileDaemon](https://github.com/githubnemo/CompileDaemon) and [delve](https://github.com/go-delve/delve).
+Let's make sure they are only downloaded within the `dev` stage because we don't need them in production.
 To do this we need to leverage the `GOPATH`.

-The `GOPATH` where Go developers use to install packages prior to go modules.
-Let's define the `GOPATH` as an environment variable and add it to the image's `PATH` environment variable, then change the working directory again so that can specify exactly where we want these development dependencies and keep them separate from our go module dependencies.
-Add the following immediately after declaring the `dev` stage:
+The `GOPATH` is where Go developers installed packages prior to go modules.
+Let's define the `GOPATH` as an environment variable and add it to the image's `PATH`, so go can find these development packages.
+Then we'll change the current working directory again to point to our api code.
+Add the following below the `dev` stage:

 ```
 ENV GOPATH /go